Nimosteve88/Team-3-RISCV-RV32I_Processor_Project/statements/Divine.md

 ![Alt text](Resources/control_decoder.png)

-- And studied the different instructions we would use, in our assembly code, to properly program control unit.
+- And studied the different instructions we would use, in our assembly code, and how they affected the different parts of the RV CPU, to properly program control unit.

 ### Pipelining ([Evidence]())

-- Made changes to the Control Unit to generate Jump and Branch signals based on the instruction word (in bold below)
+- In the pipelining I continued to oversee and modify the control unit, adding new Jump and Branch signals which would then be used by the PCSrc block to determine the next value of PC.

 ![Alt text](Resources/pipelinedctrl.png)

-- These tables used to generate Jump and Branch signals depending on the instruction word:
+- I was able to properly program the logic for these signals based on the instruction word, using these tables with Sne's assistance:

 JumpType [1:0]:
 | JumpType[1] | JumpType[0] | Instruction |